 Are you progressing well in your recovery from opioid addiction?
 Would you like an option that makes it easier to receive the medications you need to avoid relapse?
 Probuphine® is a subdermal implant that can eliminate the need to take medicines containing buprenorphine daily.
-The skilled team at Northshore Family Practice can determine if you qualify for Probuphine therapy, and perform the implant process in a simple office procedure.
+The skilled team at Northshore Health can determine if you qualify for Probuphine therapy, and perform the implant process in a simple office procedure.
 For more information about how Probuphine implants can support you on your recovery journey, call the Bothell, Washington, clinic today, or book online.

 Probuphine® contains a medication called buprenorphine.
 Buprenorphine has been clinically proven to reduce physical dependence on opioids by lessening the severity of withdrawal symptoms and cravings.

 Buprenorphine can support recovery from heroin addiction, and prescription opioids, such as:

 - Hydrocodone (Vicodin®)

 Probuphine is a subdermal implant that delivers a steady dose of buprenorphine for six months.
 Patients who have achieved stability using buprenorphine as a daily medication can benefit from the Probuphine implant.

 Buprenorphine is classified as a partial opioid agonist.
 This means that it acts on the same opioid receptors in the brain as true opioids, and produces similar, but much weaker, effects.
 You won’t experience euphoria, or “high,” when taking buprenorphine, and it won’t relieve pain, but it will reduce the severity of withdrawal symptoms.

 The most common symptoms of opioid withdrawal include: